The Lineage of Christ

 Hebrews 11:17-19

-Yet, as Isaac walked along with his father, he at first had no glimmer of his father's intentions.
+As Isaac walked along with his father, he at first had no glimmer of his father's intentions.
 He asked, "Behold the fire and the wood: but where is the lamb for a burnt offering?" (v.
 7).
 His father answered, "My son, God will provide himself a lamb for a burnt offering" (v.
 8).
 Abraham was not expecting God to excuse him from sacrificing his son.
-He was not foreseeing that God would substitute a ram for Isaac.
-The lamb that Abraham envisioned was not the same as the ram that would suddenly appear in the thicket.
-In Hebrew, "lamb" is seh, denoting a very young sheep, whereas "ram" is ayil, specifying a mature, horned male (4).
-Lest we miss the distinction, the text openly informs us that the ram in the thicket possessed horns (v.
+Besides, the animal that God later gave as a substitute for Isaac was not a lamb.
+In Hebrew, "lamb" is seh, denoting a very young sheep, whereas "ram" is ayil, specifying a mature, horned male.4 Lest we miss the distinction, the text openly informs us that the ram in the thicket possessed horns (v.
 13).
 What, then, did Abraham mean when he said that God would provide a lamb?
 The lamb he was thinking of was Isaac.
 Notice the word order in the Hebrew.
-"God will provide for Himself the lamb for a burnt offering, my son" (5).
-"My son" is juxtaposed to "offering."
+"God will provide for Himself the lamb for a burnt offering, my son."5 "My son" is juxtaposed to "offering."
 Thus, Abraham was indirectly and gently telling Isaac that God wanted the burnt offering to be "my son," Isaac himself.

-As they walked along together, his father's meaning must have settled like winter's cold upon Isaac's heart.
+The true purpose of their journey together must have settled like winter's cold upon Isaac's heart.
 Yet when they came at last to the place of sacrifice, Isaac submitted willingly.
 He probably could have resisted.
 His ability to carry the wood for his father indicates that he was well grown.
 Also, he was bearing the heavier load, so perhaps he was the stronger of the two.
-No doubt he willingly lay on the altar because he shared his father's confidence that God would soon raise him from the dead.
+Yet he willingly lay on the altar.
+No doubt he shared his father's confidence that God would soon raise him from the dead.

 When Abraham declared that God would provide a lamb, he was speaking under the inspiration of the Holy Spirit.
 Therefore, the meaning of the utterance transcended his own thoughts.
 He was referring to his own son.
 Yet the Holy Spirit was referring to Christ.
 The utterance pointed to Christ as the Lamb who would come to die for the sins of the world.